-Teamwork, Leadership, Fairness: Why Transgender Athletes Should Have the Same Opportunities as Their PeersBy Shane Stahl • December 21, 2020 • 10:09 am
+Teamwork, Leadership, Fairness: Why Transgender Youth Athletes Should Have the Same Opportunities as Their PeersBy Shane Stahl • February 12, 2021 • 9:09 am

-At the tail end of this year, we saw similar bills introduced in the U.S. House and Senate that seek to enforce the same kind of discrimination as HB 500.
+And bills have been introduced in the U.S. House and Senate that seek to enforce the same kind of discrimination as HB 500.
 The fact that so many states and members of Congress have simultaneously introduced these bills is not a coincidence.
 This is the latest coordinated effort by national anti-LGBTQ activists to spread myths and misinformation about what it means to be transgender and chip away at support for LGBTQ equality writ large.

 Laws like HB 500 do not protect girls’ and women’s access to sport.
 Instead, they create greater inequality and fail to address actual barriers to access like a lack of resources, lack of training, and lack of investment in women coaches.